HUMANITARIAN PHOTO PROJECT

 The Russian Federation launched a military offensive against Ukraine on 24 February 2022.

 As of April, more than 5.3 million refugees have fled Ukraine, making this the fastest-growing refugee crisis since World War II.
 A further 7.7 million people have been displaced internally within Ukraine.
-Some 13 million people in Ukraine are estimated to be stranded in affected areas or unable to leave due to heightened security risks, destruction of bridges and roads, as well as lack of resources or information on where to find safe places and accommodations.
+Approximately 13 million people in Ukraine are estimated to be stranded in affected areas or unable to leave due to heightened security risks, the destruction of bridges and roads, as well as a lack of resources or information on where to find safe places and accommodations.

 Author of the project Chervona Kalina.